 To accomplish this, the SIG’s Bluetooth Internet Working Group defined a series of standard RESTful APIs relating to both Bluetooth GAP (Generic Access Profile) and GATT (Generic Attribute Profile).
 One way in which you’ll see these APIs implemented is in a type of device we call a “gateway.”
 In real terms, the gateway feature is embedded in devices such as a broadband router or a Smart TV.

 To start, all you need is a gateway device that supports the new APIs.
-The other Bluetooth Smart devices can use any version of Bluetooth Smart—4.0, 4.1 or 4.2—so all of your existing devices will become remotely, securely accessible once you’ve equipped your home with the new gateway capability.
+The other Bluetooth Smart devices can use any version of Bluetooth Smart — Bluetooth® Core 4.0, Bluetooth® Core 4.1, or Bluetooth® Core 4.2 — so all of your existing devices will become remotely, securely accessible once you’ve equipped your home with the new gateway capability.
 Since you are using Bluetooth® Smart, you can control all of these devices directly from your phone, tablet, or PC as well without going through a gateway when you are in your home.

 Bluetooth Smart Devices and Web Services in the Cloud